OpenVSLAM: A Versatile Visual SLAM Framework: Introduction

 In this paper, we present OpenVSLAM, a monocular, stereo, and RGBD visual SLAM system that comprises well-known SLAM approaches, encapsulating them in several separated components with clear application programming interfaces (APIs).
 We also provide extensive documentation for it, including sample code snippets.
-The main contributions of OpenVSLAM are \begin{itemize} \item It is compatible with various types of camera models and can be customized for optional camera models. \item Created maps can be stored and loaded, then OpenVSLAM can localize new images using prebuilt maps. \item A cross-platform viewer running on web browsers is provided for convenience of users. \end{itemize} One of the noteworthy features of OpenVSLAM is that the system can deal with various types of camera models, such as perspective, fisheye, and equirectangular, as shown in Figure\,\ref{fig:teaser}.
+The main contributions of OpenVSLAM are \begin{itemize} \item It is compatible with various types of camera models and can be customized for optional camera models. \item Created maps can be stored and loaded, then OpenVSLAM can localize new images using prebuilt maps. \item A cross-platform viewer running on web browsers is provided for convenience of users. \end{itemize} \begin{savenotes}

+\end{savenotes} One of the noteworthy features of OpenVSLAM is that the system can deal with various types of camera models, such as perspective, fisheye, and equirectangular, as shown in Figure\,\ref{fig:teaser}.
 AR on mobile devices such as smartphones needs a SLAM system with a regular perspective camera.
 Meanwhile, fisheye cameras are often mounted on UAVs and robots for visual SLAM and scene understanding because they have a wider field of view (FoV) than perspective cameras.
 OpenVSLAM can be used with almost the same implementation between perspective and fisheye camera models.
 In addition, it is a significant contribution that equirectangular images can constitute inputs to our SLAM system.
 By using cameras that can capture omnidirectional imagery, the tracking performance of SLAM can be improved.
 Our efforts to make use of equirectangular images for visual SLAM enable tracking and mapping not to depend on the direction of a camera.
 Furthermore, OpenVSLAM provides interfaces that can be employed for applications and researches that use visual SLAM.
 For example, our SLAM system incorporates interfaces to store and load a map database and a localization function based on a prebuilt map.

-We contribute to the community of computer vision and robotics by providing this SLAM framework with a more lax OSS license than most of the conventional visual SLAM frameworks, as shown in Table\,\ref{table:comparison_slams}.
-Additionally, we continuously maintain the software so that researchers can jointly contribute to its development.
-Our code is released at \url{\repourl}.
+We contribute to the community of computer vision and robotics by providing this SLAM framework, as shown in Table\,\ref{table:comparison_slams}, so that researchers can jointly contribute to its development.